 6. The Multimedia Design program offers five starts per year

 Fremont College offers five starts per year allowing students to begin school when it is convenient for them rather than being limited to start in the Spring or Fall like at traditional colleges.
 When you enroll at Fremont, you don’t have to put your life on hold while waiting for the program to start; you can get started with your education right away and be on your way to a promising career in a little over one year.

 7. Course content is up-to-date and relevant

 Fremont meets with its Program Advisory Committee twice per year to ensure that content is up-to-date with current industry trends.
-The Program Advisory Committee at Fremont College consists of experts in the Multimedia Design industry who help us develop our course curriculum.
+The Program Advisory Committee at Fremont College consists of experts in the Multimedia Design, and esports industries who help us develop our course curriculum.

 8. Multimedia Design instructors are experts in the field